Accounting for Unallowable Costs Policy

 - The cost accounting treatment to be followed for identifying unallowable costs in order to promote the consistent application of sound cost accounting principles covering all incurred costs.

 For the treatment of allowable and unallowable costs with respect to sponsored programs, please refer to the University Costing Policy.
-This policy summarizes the requirements of OMB Circular A-21 and the CAS 505 requirements.
+This policy summarizes the requirements of OMB Uniform Guidance and the CAS 505 requirements.

 Unallowable costs are identified and segregated using the following methods: